-E. Michael Harrington—a course author for Berklee Online’s new Master of Arts in Music Business degree—has worked as a consultant and expert witness in hundreds of music copyright matters including cases involving Lady Gaga, T-Pain, T.I., Snoop Dogg, Tupac Shakur, and Mariah Carey.
+E. Michael Harrington—who authored Music Business Law—has worked as a consultant and expert witness in hundreds of music copyright matters including cases involving Lady Gaga, T-Pain, T.I., Snoop Dogg, Tupac Shakur, and Mariah Carey.
 In this video, Dr. Harrington tells the tale of bringing the Civil Rights-era anthem, “We Shall Overcome” into the public domain.
 He pointed to the song’s origin from a time before Beethoven (who had as much to do with “We Shall Overcome” as Pete Seeger!) and helped convince the court that music publishers Ludlow Music and the Richmond Organization had no valid claim to owning the copyright of the song.

 Prince Charles Alexander—who authored Commercial Vocal Production—worked as a sound engineer for Bad Boy Records from 1992-2004.
 In his video, he says his prior career as a funk musician made him hold a grudge against hip-hop: “Rap took our jobs away,” he says.
 But he made the leap to work for Bad Boy Records, where his focus as an engineer was on making sure the vocal sounds were the right quality for the recording, so he didn’t always listen to what was actually being said into the mic.
 Then one day he recorded Christopher Wallace AKA Notorious B.I.G.
 AKA Biggie Smalls AKA Big Poppa.
 It was then that he began to understand that rap wasn’t something to hold a grudge against, but something to celebrate.